OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 }
 ```

-You can also modify parameters of characters for that map by adding `SpeciesStats`:
+You can also modify parameters of characters for that map by adding `SpeciesStats` section:

 ```json
 {